dominicstop/react-native-ios-visual-effect-view/README.md

 <br><br>

-## 🚧⚠️  Work in Progress ⚠️🚧
+## 🚧⚠️ Notices ⚠️🚧

+📝 **Hiatus Notice**: Unfortunately, i'm no longer doing OSS for the time being, so this library is in maintenance mode (if you're interested in sponsoring my work or picking up the project, please don't hesitate to [contact me](#misc-and-contact)).

-This library + documentation is currently not finished yet.
+📝 **WIP Notice**: This library + documentation is currently not finished yet.
 For now, please browse through [examples](example/src/examples) directory to get a rough idea on how to use this library.
 Jump to [basic usage section](#c-basic-usage) for example code + gif.

 <br><br>